Quickscribe Services Ltd.

 New Impact Assessment Act Introduction

-Effective [August 28, 2019], the Impact Assessment Act ("IAA") will set aside the past 40 years of federal environmental assessment in Canada.
-Impact assessment will replace environmental assessment.
-Similarly, federal decisions on whether or not to approve designated infrastructure, energy and mining projects will be made after assessing the overall "public interest" of the project, replacing the existing test of avoiding "significant adverse environmental effects".
 [The] implementation of the IAA remains controversial.
 It follows more than 18 months of heated debate inside and outside Parliament and the Senate.
 Stepping back from specific controversies, here are five things all project proponents (and other participants) need to know about the IAA as they address its new requirements and processes.
 Read the full article by Rodney Northey, Liane Langstaff and Anna Côté with Gowling WLG (Canada) LLP.

 The Benefits of Tactical Forest Planning for British Columbia

-In early July, the Forest Practices Board released a report recommending that government implement a tactical forest planning process as part of the next stage of amendments to the Forest and Range Practices Act.
-The Board sees tactical forest planning as a practical way to translate broad goals set out in legislation, policy, or land use plans into direction for forestry operations to implement across a specific landscape and management unit.
 Our report describes the Board's vision of tactical forest planning, the benefits it would bring to BC and the principles that should be incorporated in a new planning process.
 We published our report during the public consultation period for amendments to the Forest and Range Practices Act (FRPA) to encourage public and stakeholder discussion of this concept.
-Read the full article by Kevin Kriese, chair of the Forest Practices Board – published in September/October edition of the ABCFP - BC Forest Professional BC.
+Read the full article by Kevin Kriese, chair of the Forest Practices Board, in the September-October 2019 issue of BC Forest Professional magazine.

 BC Court of Appeal Addresses Pollution Exclusions and